What If We Went Out?

 Now, I will not sit here and say this is the answer to every ministry’s struggle to engage more people.
 Not every church has the same context, like having a school literally in your front yard.
 However, I would venture to guess there are areas in your community you could build partnerships – the local recreation center, the library, community council groups, parks and recreation divisions, other ministries already connected to your local schools, etc… Find those places, engage them in conversation, and just ask the question, “What needs do you see in our community, and what could we do together to help fill them.”
 If we want to be effective in the way we come alongside people, as the Church should be, these are the areas we need to be willing to explore.
 As we do that, we will see greater avenues open up to share the motivation for why we do what we do – the hope, love, and grace of our Lord and Savior, Jesus Christ.

-Tym is a married to Amy and they have two sons.
-He currently serves as the Director of Student Ministries for Cornerstone Church in West Chester, Ohio.
+Tym has two sons.
+He currently serves as the Minister for Youth and Young Adults for The Episcopal Church of the Redeemer in Cincinnati, Ohio.
 Tym has worked at numerous churches, earned his Master of Arts in Family Ministries from Cincinnati Christian University, and been a Motivational Health Educator with the nonprofit Healthy Visions based out of Cincinnati, Ohio.
 He loves Jesus, his family, working with teens, and a good cup of coffee.